Get

 There is no way to know for sure if cats love each other.
 Cats cannot talk, so we can’t be sure if they feel love towards each other or not.
 It simply isn’t something we can determine through science.
 However, there are ways to tell whether cats like each other.

 For instance, cats that groom each other and cuddle certainly like each other.
-That is one of the later stages of friendship, and some cats may not like cuddling.
-One of the most basic behaviors that show cats like each other is tolerance.
+One of the most basic behaviors that shows cats may like each other is tolerance.
 If two felines can walk down a hall together without getting upset, they at least like each other a little bit.
+Other than liking and social tolerance, this can also mean indifference, which is neutral behavior and a sign of coexistence.

 In a natural setting, many of your cat’s relationships would be at this level.
-Ignoring each other is how cats signal that they get along.
+Ignoring each other is how cats signal that they tolerate each other.
 Play fighting is also a way to tell if your cats like each other, especially if they are on the more energetic side of the spectrum.
+However, playing can turn into conflict in some cases and should be supervised.

 Cats must trust each other to play since they must trust that the other won’t get too rough.
 Kittens play with other kittens as a sign that they like each other.